-When it comes to buying a boat, there are many variables to ponder when trying to identify a second-hand yacht that will meet your needs and budget.
+When it comes to buying a boat, there are many variables to ponder when trying to identify a second-hand yacht that will meet your needs and budget (see see: how to choose your first yacht).
 But without knowing how to inspect a second-hand boat properly, you could waste a lot of time and money on the process.

 In particular, given that the many different models of yachts available were often produced in small numbers, in a lot of cases each boat you view will need to be judged against two sets of criteria.
 Firstly, is the model suitable for your purposes?
 If the answer to that is affirmative, the second question is whether that particular example is in a condition and equipped to a level that justifies its price.

 It’s important to have a realistic list of key priorities in each of these two areas worked out before you set out to viewing any boat on your shortlist.
 At the same time, it’s important to recognise you’re unlikely to find a boat that's exactly perfect for your requirements, so it’s also worth identifying a list of points on which you might be happy to compromise.

 Once you’ve found a boat that looks as though it will suit your broad requirements it’s worth spending time looking in more detail at the inventory and also the general condition of the vessel.
 The latter doesn’t preclude having a survey on a boat – or mean replicating the work a surveyor would do.
 At this stage you’re simply trying to get a better indication of the boat’s general condition, and how well it has been looked after, in order to figure out whether it’s worth putting in an offer.

 This would normally be subject to survey, so that you can get the boat independently checked by an expert whose primary role is to ascertain whether there are any significant underlying and unidentified problems.